Famed fell-walker Arthur Wainwright once said, “There’s no such thing as bad weather, only unsuitable clothing.”

 Whether you should go high-viz, reflective, or both depends on the type of running you plan to do.
 If you’re mostly pounding the pavement on roads, then reflective materials will blaze in the headlights of oncoming traffic.
 If you’re more likely to be off-piste on country trails, then fluorescence will ensure you stay visible even without a direct source of light on your jacket.

-For those whose routes take them into a mixture of urban and rural, there is also a wide selection that combine both solutions.
+For those whose routes take them into a mixture of urban and rural, there is also a wide selection that combines both solutions.

 But that is not your decision making complete; the clothing you wear on a winter run will also need to withstand icy air, rain, sleet, and snow.